 The Georgetown Entrepreneurship Alliance's first ever alumnae pitch competition, provides a platform where alumnae-led startups pitch their businesses, “Shark Tank-style”, to a live audience and a panel of alumnae judges.
 Q&A and feedback from alumnae judges in the entrepreneurial and venture capital spaces will follow each pitch.
 We are specifically looking for alumnae founded companies in early/pre-seed stages so that our panel of judges can help provide input help the presenting entrepreneurs continue to develop and grow their growing business.

-Pitch Perfect will take place during the 2019 Georgetown University Women's Forum, March 28-29 in Washington, D.C.
+Pitch Perfect took place during the 2019 Georgetown University Women's Forum, March 28-29 in Washington, D.C.
 The Georgetown University Women's Forum celebrates Georgetown women from each of the nine schools and includes phenomenal keynote speakers, interactive workshops, and networking opportunities.
 From law to business, policy to science and government, and technology to the public sector, the Forum features discussions on timely and intersectional issues while uniting and strengthening the Georgetown community.

 Deadline for Applicants: March 4, 2019 at 11:59 p.m.